Jiro Takamatsu: The Temperature of Sculpture

-Jiro Takamatsu (1936-98) is an artist central to the development of post-war art in Japan.
-He expanded points into volume, brought sculptural actions into the life of the city, made shadows and perspective tangible, and mined the particular properties of sculptural materials.
+Jiro Takamatsu (1936-98) is central to the development of post-war art in Japan.
+He expanded points into volume, brought sculptural actions into the life of the city, and made shadows and perspective tangible.